Are you looking for ways to keep goats cool in hot weather?

 Still, some dairy goat producers will swear by this method of keeping goats cool during the heat of summer.
 And it definitely doesn’t hurt to try something new.

-Yes, I did just link to an awesome pet pool you can use for your goat to keep them cool!
-Remember, though to follow the safe rules of heat management before diving in.
+Remember, though to follow the safe rules of heat management before diving into the pool.

 Remember to Be Careful With Extreme Heat